 Trinity produces four faculty-directed main stage productions a year, as well as a number of smaller “lab” productions—directed, designed, and managed by students.
 Auditions for main stage and lab shows happen separately.
 Lab productions hold separate auditions at various times during the year; these are announced on the Stieren lobby callboard and through email.
 Make sure you get on the Trinity University Theatre mailing list (email Dr. Stith to be added nstith [at] trinity.edu) and follow us on social media (Facebook: Trinity Theatre, Instagram: @TUmainstage, Twitter: @TUmainstage) so that you can be aware of all audition announcements and other theatre events.

 For main stage productions, we welcome all Trinity students, First-Years through Seniors, regardless of major.
 Don’t be intimidated if you’re a First-Year; new students get cast regularly, in all kinds of roles!
 Because we audition students for two mainstage productions at a time, auditions for our main stage shows happen twice a year: in August, just as classes are beginning, and early in December, just as classes are winding down.
-Auditions for our upcoming spring productions will be held December 1st-4th.
-The preliminary auditions will be held on Saturday and Sunday, Dec 1-2, from 2-5p.m. in the Stieren Theatre in the Ruth Taylor Theatre Building.
-Audition sign-up sheets will be posted in the Ruth Taylor Theatre building lobby in mid-to-late November.
-Call backs will be held Dec 3-4, Monday and Tuesday, from 7-11p.m..
-Call back auditions location will be announced through email.
-You need only sign up for one audition slot on one of those days—either day is fine.
-At the close of preliminary auditions, the directors will post (via email) the names of those actors they wish to see for call back auditions.
-Call back auditions will take place on December 3-4.
-Times will be announced via email.
-During call back auditions, actors will be asked to read from the text of the plays they are called back for and participate in other kinds of audition activities (movement, improvisation, theatre games, etc.), depending on the demands of a given production.
-Call back auditions may take place in two separate spaces, the Stieren Theatre and/or the Attic Theatre, our “black box” space.
+Auditions for our Spring 2020 shows will be held in early December.
+Follow our social media or join our list-serv for more information.
+You need only sign up for one audition slot on one of those days.
+At the close of auditions, the directors will post (via email) the names of those actors they wish to see for call backs.
+Times will be announced via email as well.
+During call back auditions, actors will be asked to read from the text of the shows they are called back for and participate in other kinds of audition activities (movement, improvisation, theater games, etc.), depending on the demands of a given production.
+Call back may take place in two separate spaces, the Stieren Theater and/or the Attic Theater, our "black box" space.
+Both locations are within the Ruth Taylor Theatre Building.

 In the fall, Trinity Theatre holds an audition workshop so students can learn more about the audition process.
-The time and place of this workshop are generally posted on the Stieren Theater bulletin board and via Trinity Theatre’s social media.
+This year’s workshop will be held on August 19th.
+The time and place of this workshop will be posted on the Stieren Theater bulletin board and via Trinity Theatre’s social media (@tumainstage).
 The workshop is normally led by two faculty members and a few Trinity theatre students.
 In this workshop, you’ll learn about Trinity’s audition process and meet returning students who’ll be available to coach you on your monologue auditions and/or help you select audition material.
 Attendance at this workshop is not required—you’re welcome to audition for our productions regardless—we simply offer this workshop to get new students acquainted with our process and with more seasoned students who can offer guidance.

 To select an audition piece, look for a short speech (a monologue) in a play script said by one character.
 Do not include dialogue said by other characters.
 Avoid stringing together little bits of dialogue from one character; instead choose a whole—or part of a whole—speech that a character says, alone or to another character.

 Choose an audition piece that is one minute or less and that is from a play—not from a film script or non-dramatic literature.
-For our auditions we ask that you avoid choosing material from the plays you’re auditioning for; using material from other plays by the same playwrights, however, is perfectly acceptable.
+For our auditions we ask that you avoid choosing material from the shows you’re auditioning for; using material from other shows by the same playwrights, however, is perfectly acceptable.

 We highly suggest reading the entire play your monologue is taken from; you’ll have a much clearer understanding of your piece’s context and how to approach the character.

-Make sure your piece is well memorized and rehearsed.
-Performing your monologue several times for friends or more experienced drama students is a good way to practice for your audition.
-If you’re able to attend our audition workshop in the fall, take advantage of that opportunity.
+Make sure your pieces are well memorized and rehearsed.
+Performing your monologue or song several times for friends or more experienced drama students can be a good way to practice for your audition.
+If you’re able to attend our audition workshop in the fall, take advantage of that opportunity!

-IF YOU’RE A FIRST-TIME AUDITIONEE, you will be asked to present only one 1-minute monologue.
-Returning students will be required to present two one-minute monologues.
+IF YOU’RE A FIRST-TIME AUDITIONEE, you will be asked to present only one 1-minute monologue OR if interested in being cast in the musical you will be asked to present a 1-minute monologue and 1 short song.

 To audition, visit the Stieren Theater lobby and sign up for a single five-minute audition slot on the posted sign-up sheet.
 The audition sign-up sheets are posted on the Stieren Theater lobby bulletin board at the beginning of the school year and mid-November.
 Check our social media for updates on when these sheets are posted!
 On the evening of your audition, please arrive in the Stieren Theater lobby 5-10 minutes ahead of your audition time so that a stage manager can take your picture and you can fill out a card with your contact information and any schedule conflicts you might have during the rehearsal process.
 Fill out your card completely and be aware—check your calendar before you come in—of any dates coming up (weddings, religious holidays, class field trips, evening classes, athletic tournaments, Trinity choir concerts or tours, etc.) that you’re committed to.
 Directors can often work around conflicts for school-related activities or important family events, but they must know about those dates in advance.